angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 name=>"Hello "+name;
 ```

 These, again, are _"sugar"_ syntax to reduce verbosity and make callbacks more compact.
-Arrow functions are not usually needed \(and are only compatible with ES6\), but for this guide we will stick to them, as it results in a more readable code.
+Arrow functions are not required, and are only compatible with ES6, but for this guide we will stick to them, as it results in a more readable code.

 ## The Treachery of Classes
 > Ceci n'est pas une classe